zorrolab/ftp-push/README.md

 # ftp-push
-Node.js module, a ftp script with tiny dependencies.
-It use system ftp command, and supports active mode & passive mode
+Node.js module.
+It depends on the system's ftp command, and can supports active mode & passive mode

 ## Installation